imranshah786/kubernet/bcb_users/readme.md

 # Helm Chart for users.

 The **Helm chart** *username-gateway* that will be installed deploys a pod, serving as an entry point to our Kubernetes-managed cluster.
 It will equip users with everything needed to efficiently run their jobs.
 Users can upload and retrieve data via the *SFTP* protocol and launch jobs on the cluster directly from their terminal.
+The chart also creates the necessary service account and its associated secret, and deploys the pod using this service account, ensuring proper authentication and access control within the cluster.

 ### create a pod to serve as an entry point for the user: